zhangh43/dynosql/monosql_ami_getting_started.md

 Choose NLB type to internal (We use the client vm in the same subnet to connect to the NLB server)

 Set listener port of NLB to 3306.

+## Create Prometheus and Grafana Node

+Create Prometheus and Grafana with `MonoSQLMonitor` AMI.

+Use web browser to access http://nodeip:3000 to get the metrics of MonoSQL server.

+Note that the Prometheus will monitor auto-scaling group named `MonoSQL` automatically.

+## Retrieving server logs using Cloud Watch

+Server logs of vms in auto-scaling group are stored in Cloud Watch.

+Log group name: monosql-service

+Log name format: vmid-ip.region.compute.internal-monosql-service.log

+example: i-0b68393de9490367c-ip-172-31-39-136.ap-northeast-1.compute.internal-monosql-service.log

 ## Test Using Sysbench